-So no, Herbert’s muted demeanor does not alone preclude him from stardom.
-However, Herbert’s personality makes true stardom virtually impossible without winning in a major way.
+So no, Herbert’s muted demeanor does not preclude him from stardom.
+However, Herbert’s personality makes true stardom virtually impossible without winning significantly.

-If Herbert continues to progress as a quarterback, the Chargers’ chances of success will remain a great year in and year out.
-For the first time in a long time, many pundits believe that the Bolts have the leadership infrastructure in place for prolonged success.
+If Herbert continues to progress as a quarterback, the Chargers’ chances of success will remain great year in and year out.
+For the first time in a long time, many pundits believe that the Bolts have the leadership infrastructure for prolonged success.